 In the real world, the topmost records in the previous example are related to business applications.
 Few words about them

 - Application Service class represents a logical application stack for a particular Business Application.

-- Application class often represents e.g. a “middleware” or other installed applications on servers.
+- Application class often represents e.g., “middleware” or other installed applications on servers.

 Let’s draw another blueprint that defines the links between discovered application data and manually maintained Business Application and Service CIs.

-In the following example we connect the discovered application to manually maintained data.
-Starting from the Application Service class we want to make sure it’s connected to discovered Application records.
-And more importantly we ensure that all Application Services, also manually created ones, are related to Business Applications and Business Services.
+In the following example, we connect the discovered application to manually maintained data.
+Starting from the Application Service class, we want to ensure it is connected to discovered Application records.
+More importantly, we ensure that all Application Services, also manually created ones, are related to Business Applications and Business Services.